hbctraining/DGE_workshop/lessons/01_DEG_getting_started.md

 ## Understanding the dataset

 We will be using a real RNA-Seq dataset for today's class.
 It is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
-The authors are investigating interactions between various genes involved in Fragile X syndrome, a disease in which there is aberrant production of the FMRP protein. **The authors sought to show that FMRP associates with the RNA helicase MOV10, that is also associated with the microRNA pathway.**

-> **FMRP** is “most commonly found in the brain, is essential for normal cognitive development and female reproductive function.
-Mutations of this gene can lead to fragile X syndrome, mental retardation, premature ovarian failure, autism, Parkinson's disease, developmental delays and other cognitive deficits.” - from [wikipedia](https://en.wikipedia.org/wiki/FMR1)

 We are only using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) dataset which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
 The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
 This resulted in 3 conditions **Mov10 oe** (over expression), **Mov10 kd** (knock down) and **Irrelevant kd**, respectively.
 The number of replicates is as shown below.